Medically reviewed in March 2023

 How to spot withdrawal symptoms

-Withdrawal from opioids is so uncomfortable that many people will go to extreme lengths to get another hit.
+Withdrawal from opioids is so uncomfortable that many people will go to extreme lengths to get another dose of the drug.
 Withdrawal can start as early as four hours after the last dose and will subside after about a week.
 Though uncomfortable, withdrawal is not fatal.

-Methadone, naltrexone and buprenorphine are all opioid medications that are often used to ease withdrawal symptoms.
-Speak to a healthcare provider about being prescribed one of these or other medications if you’re serious about quitting.
+Methadone, naltrexone, and buprenorphine are all opioid medications that are often used to ease withdrawal symptoms.
+Speak to a healthcare provider about being prescribed one of these or other medications if you need help quitting.

-Every person with this addiction is different and these behaviors are far from universal.
-But if someone is dependent on opioids—or anything else—and possibly trying to hide that addiction, there are some patterns and thought processes to look for, like loss of self-control, risky sexual behavior, or theft and other criminal acts.
+Every person with opioid use disorder is different and these behaviors are far from universal.
+But if someone is dependent on opioids—or anything else—and possibly trying to hide that addiction, there are some patterns and thought processes to look for, like loss of self-control, risky sexual behavior, or theft.

 Addiction to an illegal substance becomes an obsession.
 The life of someone who is addicted to opioids revolves around getting their next opioid fix.
-Other priorities, even important things like family and work, matter less to someone in the grip of addiction.
-People with an opioid addiction will compulsively seek out their drugs, even if they don’t want to and even though they know the risks and harm.
+Other priorities, even important things like family and work, begin to matter less to someone who is struggling with addiction.
+People with opioid use disorder will compulsively seek out their drugs, even if they don’t want to and even though they know the risks and harm.

-You can’t make someone quit; that person has to get help for an opioid addiction on his or her own.
-What you can do is support your loved one without enabling him or her.
-You can help monitor the person’s health, be a source of stability and try to keep him or her busy and provide a purpose.
+You can’t make someone quit.
+That person has to get help for an opioid addiction on his or her own.
+What you can do is support your loved one without enabling them.
+You can help monitor the person’s health, be a source of stability and try to keep them busy and provide a purpose.